srikanthkakumanu/bootstrap-jenkins/README.md

 ## Creating New Pipeline Jobs

 Once Bootstrap Jenkins is setup and running, then creating new pipeline jobs are easy.
 You just need to add new pipeline job code block in ***createJobs.groovy*** script.
+With this pipeline job setup, Jenkins will pickup *Jenkinsfile* from your micro-service code repo.

 For more details, please verify rapi-job branch in this Git repo.